soha-18/RagaVeda---Hindustani-Classical-Raga-Identification/README.md

 ### Key Observation
  - High Overall Accuracy: The model performs extremely well for most of the Ragas.
 The strong, dark diagonal line shows that the vast majority of predictions were correct.
  - Perfectly Classified Ragas: The model achieved 100% accuracy (10 out of 10 correct samples) for Bhairavi, Bhoopali, Darbari, Sarang, and Yaman.
+ - Minor Confusions:Asavari: 9/10 correct (1 sample was misclassified as 'Bhoopali').
+  :Bageshree: 11/12 correct (1 sample was misclassified as 'Bhoopali').
+  :Malkauns: 9/10 correct (1 sample was misclassified as 'Bageshree').